 1. It's a physical thing.

 While the search for a “narcissism gene" hasn't as yet been successful, the authors argue that it is a trait with a physical basis.
 They maintain that an individual may become narcissistic because of what they look like, or the actual physical attributes they possess.
 This concept is known as reactive inheritance, which holds that a person's physical appearance shapes their personality.
 For example, larger individuals may be more outwardly aggressive than those who are smaller because it's more effective for them.
 In the case of narcissism, Holzman and Donnellan point out that this trait is associated with certain physical features.
 Indeed, studies show that narcissism is linked to attractiveness, strength, and smooth movement, perhaps reflecting athletic prowess.
-The researchers note that, anecdotally, narcissism has been linked to sharper facial features in women, and a larger head, thinner lips, a sturdy jaw, and thicker eyebrows in men.
+The researchers note that, anecdotally, narcissism has been linked to sharper facial features in women, and in men, a larger head, thinner lips, a sturdy jaw, and thicker eyebrows.

 2. It's a nature-nurture thing.

 Narcissism may also result from the complex interactions between genes and the environment.
-The thinking goes that people vary in their genetic make up, and have a greater or lesser potential to become narcissistic.
+The thinking goes that people vary in their genetic makeup, and have a greater or lesser potential to become narcissistic.
 However—and this is key—environmental factors can influence the expression of narcissistic tendencies.
 From this perspective, people who are genetically predisposed to narcissism will develop it if, for example, they are raised in an environment in which their caregivers lack sensitivity, like being inappropriately demanding or unresponsive.
 People who naturally lean toward confidence or exuberance will become narcissistic if their parents aren't attuned to their needs.

 3. It's an evolutionary thing.